yanbinc2/ME_alg/README.md

 Phase V:
-1. Unzip file data.zip.
+1. Unzip "file data.zip".
 The same procedure with step 1 in Phase III.
-2. Run main_v.ipynb.
-The input files are in the ./data
+2. Run "main_v.ipynb".
+The input files are in the folder ./data
-3. It will output accu_history.csv
+3. It will output "accu_history.csv"
+4. Run "Split_accuracy_into_6_criterions.ipynb".
+It will output 6 accuracy criterions.